AlexDuvalinho/geometric-gnns/README.md

 # Geometric-GNNs

-In this readme, you will find the list of Geometric GNNs, maintained up to date by the community.
+In this readme, you will find the list of Geometric GNNs for 3D atomic systems, maintained up to date by the community.
 In the rest of the repository, you also have the [list of datasets for Geometric GNNs](https://github.com/AlexDuvalinho/geometric-gnns/blob/main/coding-libraries.md), as well as a [list of useful software libraries](https://github.com/AlexDuvalinho/geometric-gnns/blob/main/software.md).